Motion

 Pro Pitching Institute is one of the top 100 baseball blogs on the Internet.

-Your Front Knee stays in front of your Front Hip and your Shoulders and Hips remain in line with your target.
+Your Front Knee is in front of your Front Hip placing your balance in front of your Back Foot.

 Coach Skip Fast